Electricity theft: Physical obstruction

 This type of tampering is done to electromechanical meters with a rotating element.
 Foreign material is placed inside the meter to obstruct the free movement of the disc.
 A slower rotating disk signals less energy consumption.

 ESD attack on electronic meter

 ESD tampering is done on electronic meter to make it either latent damage or permanent damage.
 Detection can be done correctly in high end meters only.

 Detection

 A number of approaches to detect electricity theft have been proposed.
 The predominant direction in research and development is employing artificial intelligence, and in particular machine learning methods, to detect customers that steal electricity.

 By country

 According to the annual Emerging Markets Smart Grid: Outlook 2015 study by the Northeast Group, LLC, the world loses US$89.3 billion annually to electricity theft.
 The highest losses were in India ($16.2 billion), followed by Brazil ($10.5 billion) and Russia ($5.1 billion).

+Brazil

+Brazil is South America's largest single energy user, accounting for around 36% of total energy consumption.
+The incidence of energy theft is roughly 15%, and it exceeds 50% in the country's north.
+Electricity theft cost BRL 6.5 billion (about €1.15 billion) in 2020 alone.